fshowalter/movielog-archive/reviews/it-follows-2014.md

 The strangers don't last long.
 It’s likely Jay never warned them, but perhaps she tried and they didn’t believe her.
 Either way, it's soon back after Jay, but this time her friends have a plan.

-They go to the local indoor pool, where Jay waits in the center of the water[^2].
+They go to the local indoor pool, where Jay wades into the center of the water[^2].
 After some tense waiting, the thing shows up, but refuses to enter the water.
 Instead, it throws things at Jay.
 One of her friends produces a handgun.
 He fires blind at where the creature might be.
 He wings another of Jay's friends before putting a bullet in the creature's head.
 The thing falls into the pool and dies trying to drag Jay under.

 Or does it?
 The film isn't over.
 We see Jay having sex with another of her friends.
 The ambiguous final shot sees the pair walking hand-in-hand while someone approaches from behind.